Managing Stock Part 1.

 How often do you have errors in your stock-takes?
 Do you often find that counting stock seems a little bit pointless or more importantly, doesn’t seem to get the results you desire?
 You put all this effort into getting your stock-take right only to find a few months later that it’s all wrong.
 You’re not alone.
-Many businesses suffer this because the approach to stock taking is not holistic.
+Many businesses suffer this because the approach to managing stock taking is not holistic.
 What I mean by that is consider that your stock on hand changes by three key influences.

 - Sales at your till.